cjlanzo/ActionBarSaverReloaded/README.md

 ## Known Issues

-* Aliases should do not work both ways.
+* Aliases do not work both ways.
 If you alias `Berserking` as `War Stomp` and then save a set that contains `Berserking`, it will work properly if you restore that set on a tauren.
 However, if you save a set that contains `War Stomp` and try to restore it on a troll, it will fail.
 This will be addressed in a future version.